 However it will depend on exactly where you'll be fishing and what your preferences are along with your casting skills.
 Those visiting the Central North Island intending to fish the Tongariro River will feel under powered with a 6 weight fly rod and so will need a heavier fly rod, an 8 weight being ideal to handle the heavy nymphs and bombs popular up there.
 Also if your preference is still water fly fishing then again a heavier fly rod, 7 - 8 weight would be preferable.

 Lighter fly rods have there place also and are fun to use when appropriate, however if you turn up with just a 5 weight you'll find yourself struggling to cope on windy days not to mention your rods ability to control a large brown determined to reach the sanctuary of some obstacle on the other side of the river!!

 Bring reels with a good drag system and plenty of backing.
 Large abor reels are best for this with room for enough backing and ensuring a good retrieval speed.
 There's nothing worse than to see your fly line disappearing off your reel knowing that there's not much left as a big fish heads off down stream.....

 Wading boots are preferred my most fishermen for footwear, a lot of Kiwi's wet wade wearing shorts and long thermal underwear to protect legs from scratches, sun and insects.
-Gaiters are useful for keeping the gravel out
+I prefer long lightweight trousers like the Columbia fishing trouser, saves your legs from scratches, insects and sunburn.
+Gaiters are useful for keeping the gravel out of boots

 Light weight breathable waders are very popular also and are the preference of many, staying cool on warm day and it's certainly good to have them if the weather turns cold!